 Be the example

 One of the greatest ways in which children learn is through observation.
-Research by the Consumer Financial Protection Bureau (CFPB) found that financial habits are formed in children between the ages of 3-12.
+Research by the Consumer Financial Protection Bureau (CFPB) found that financial habits are formed in children between the ages of 3 and 12.
 Children observe their parents to see how they handle money, how they spend money, and how they make financial plans.
 It is important to set a good example for your kids to follow.
-If they observe that you have good money management, they are likely to follow in your footsteps as they grow older.

 Opportunity cost simply means forgoing one thing for another.
 Take time to explain this concept to your kids.
 Let them understand that, for example, if you get the Lego toy, you will not get the video game.
 This will teach them to weigh their decisions and to choose wisely what is necessary at a particular time.